 Round lady’s leg, Amber, Gold and Yellow, LTCR, Applied mouth, Scarce

-From and after January 1, 1874 each bottle had a 4 cent Internal Revenue Proprietary Stamp (see below).
+M. Reed & Co., New Haven, Conn.
+After January 1, 1874, each bottle had a 4 cent Internal Revenue proprietary stamp. (see below)

 George W. M. Reed